ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/source/installation_guide/sim_installation_guide/ides/10_vscode.rst

 Debugging
 ---------

-Cmake offers its own debugging functionality, but does not respect the dependencies between the |op| core and its components.
+CMake offers its own debugging functionality, but does not respect the dependencies between the |op| core and its components.
 This means, it tries to run the executable from within the build folder, e.g. ``./build/sim/src/core/slave/OpenPassSlave``.
 Unfortunately, in here, the core does not find any libraries or configurations.